QUALIFYING FOR FREE/REDUCED LUNCH

 At AHS, we support families who qualify for Free/Reduced Lunch in a variety of ways:

 - Students who qualify may order one lunch per day through the AHS website at no cost or reduced cost ($4).
-If your student orders a second lunch, their lunch account will be charged $7.

 - We provide free breakfast and sack lunches.

 - Your family will not be responsible for paying the annual Technology Fee or course fees associated with any academic class.

 - The fee for Summer School online courses is reduced for students who receive free or reduced lunch.

 College Application Assistance

 - Our college counselor will help students who qualify receive fee waivers for both the ACT and SAT exams, college application fees and college deposit fees